 Where can I find the Bodhi eBook?

-“Bodhi Linux 6.0.0 – The Complete Guide for Beginners” (ISBN: 9781005193270) is an excellent eBook publication from Bodhi forum member JollyRoger, aka Roger Carter.
+“Bodhi Linux 6 – The Complete Guide for Beginners” (ISBN: 9781005193270) is an excellent eBook publication from Bodhi forum member JollyRoger, aka Roger Carter.
 It’s available (free) at www.smashwords.com and comes in a variety of formats: pdf, epub, Mobi (Kindle), and more.
-The eBook covers a variety of topics ranging from Getting Started; Covering the Basics; Enriching your online/offline Bodhi experience, through to Streamlining & Customizing the Moksha Desktop – which is the main business/focus of the eBook.
+The eBook covers a variety of topics ranging from Getting Started; Covering the Basics; and Enriching your online/offline Bodhi experience, to Streamlining and Customizing the Moksha Desktop – which is the main business/focus of the eBook.
 A great read and a valuable point of reference!

 Where can I find the Forum

 Click the following link to access the forums

 will be helpful to the Bodhi Linux team when you ask your question

 How do I mark a problem as “[SOLVED]”?

 As the Original Poster (OP) of a problem in the forums, and if the problem has been solved to your satisfaction, it is helpful for you to mark it ”